Onyx Equinox: Release

 The show was released on November 21, 2020.
 A trailer was released on June 25.
 A second trailer showing off the show's characters was released on September 4, 2020, with a final trailer on October 29.
 On November 11, 2020, Crunchyroll announced that the series would be dubbed in English, Spanish, Portuguese, French, and German upon release.
 Crunchyroll released the remaining seven episodes of the series on December 26, 2020 due to a high demand of viewers wanting to binge the series rather than waiting weekly for new episodes through February 2021.

 On May 18, 2021, it was announced Sentai Filmworks picked up the home video rights.
-It was released on Blu-ray on February 22, 2022 as Onyx Equinox Complete Collection.
+It was released on Blu-ray on February 22, 2022.

 In January 2022, Alexander revealed that the budget of Onyx Equinox was "near 1/3 of a lot of western shows" and said a main reason they unionized was because she "threatened to leave before production started."
 She also said that she was grateful to Crunchyroll because she wouldn't have been able to have a story about grief and trauma and have LGBTQ characters on other platforms.

-In May 2023, Alexander reported that Crunchyroll couldn't find production assets for episodes 4-12 of the series because of "how they archived it" and said she never made copies because "it wasn’t allowed."
+In May 2023, Alexander reported that Crunchyroll could not find production assets for episodes 4-12 of the series because of "how they archived it" and said she never made copies because "it wasn't allowed."

 On November 5, 2023, Alexander announced that the series had been cancelled, due to "various reasons out of [her] control".